Scientific Name: Simmondsia chinensis

 Nuts: 50 to 60 % liquid wax (wax that is liquid at room temperature), provitamin A and vitamin E.

 Jojoba is a real marvel in dealing with extremes.
 The evergreen shrub which can reach a height of up to 10 feet/3 meters grows in desert regions with night time temperatures between 32 and 44°F /0 and 5°C and daytime temperatures of up to 113°F/45°C. It can only survive these conditions with the help of its tap roots which grow to a depth of up to 13 feet/4 meters and draw water from the deepest layers of the earth and through its leaves which are specially adapted to cope with the dryness.
 The woody shrub has long narrow leaves with a leathery surface and hairy covering which help prevent water loss.
 The plant is dioecious.
 That means there are male plants that produce pollen and female plants that produce inconspicuous flowers which develop into the brown, acorn-shaped jojoba nuts after wind-pollination.
 In spite of their extreme habitat jojoba bushes can become as old as 200 years.

-The jojoba oil obtained from the nuts was used in many ways by different Indian tribes.
-The Apache Indians used the oil to treat pain while Papago Indians used it for stomach disorders.
+The jojoba oil obtained from the nuts was used in many ways by different indigene people of North America.
+The Apache used the oil to treat pain while Papago used it for stomach disorders.
 Jojoba oil played an important role in skin and hair care.
 The edible Jojoba nuts were used raw or roasted as ingredients for various dishes or ground to make beverages.
 Jojoba did not reach Europe until the 18th century.